philschonholzer/eslint-prettier-init/readme.md

 npx eslint-prettier-init
 ```

-## Attributes
+## Attribution

-Thanks to @eslint, @prettier and @gabrielperales for the inspiration and code. :P
+Thanks to @eslint, @prettier and @gabrielperales for being giants. :P